Piggy Bank Bandit

 The Piggy Bank Bandit is a serial bank robber, who is responsible for at least 6 bank robberies in the Phoenix, Arizona area.
 The FBI believes the Piggy Bank Bandit is responsible for four bank robberies in December 2020 and two robberies in February 2021.
-The Piggy Bank Bandit was dubbed by the FBI as one of the robberies ended in the robber taking rolls of coins as the loot.
+The moniker 'Piggy Bank Bandit' was given by the FBI because, in one robbery, the perpetrator took rolls of coins.

 Robberies

 In total, 6 banks have been robbed across 4 jurisdictions.

 The FBI believes that the first bank robbery the “Piggy Bank Bandit” did was on a US Bank in Tempe, Arizona on December 1, 2020.
 The robber got away with a bag full of rolled coins, which is why the FBI nicknamed them the “Piggy Bank Bandit”.
-That robbery was followed by a robbery on December 17, 2020 at a Desert Financial Credit Union in Mesa, Arizona.
-The third robbery was on December 18, 2020 at an Arizona Federal Credit Union in Phoenix, Arizona.
-The fourth robbery was on February 22, 2021 at a US Bank in Gilbert, Arizona.
+That robbery was followed by a robbery on December 17, 2020, at a Desert Financial Credit Union in Mesa, Arizona.
+The third robbery was on December 18, 2020, at an Arizona Federal Credit Union in Phoenix, Arizona.
+The fourth robbery was on February 22, 2021, at a US Bank in Gilbert, Arizona.
 The fifth and sixth robbery took place on February 26, 2021.
 Both robberies took place at US Banks in Phoenix, Arizona.

 During each of the robberies, the “Piggy Bank Bandit” gave a note to the teller and demanded money.